 Where you are running by a road this always means you should use the pavement or track by the side of the road, there are roads with no pavement so please be aware there could be vehicles accessing properties in these roads.
-Please read our event guide carefully (posted out late April 2021) and study our interactive route maps on the event specific page.
+Please read our event guide carefully (download available Match 2022) and study our interactive route maps on the event specific page.

 There are marshals at key points and we will sign the route, long stretches are on established trails along the river bank so should be easy to follow.
 There will be a mobile number printed on the race numbers so you can check the route if you are unsure or require assistance.
 If you do require assistance we ask that you reach a point on the route which will help us reach you, a road junction or landmark.
 We suggest downloading the app “What three Words” this will help us pinpoint your location to within 3 meters

 If you have any questions relating to the event format or just general questions about the event or our Covid-19 planning you can call us on M- 07551 006099 (office hours please), or use the e-mail button at the bottom of this page.